-- The Arms Control, Disarmament, and WMD Non-proliferation Centre (ACDC) at NATO Headquarters strengthens dialogue among Allies, assesses risks to Allied populations, forces and territories, and supports chemical, biological, radiological or nuclear (CBRN) defence efforts.
+- The Arms Control, Disarmament, and WMD Non-proliferation Centre (ACDC) at NATO Headquarters strengthens dialogue among Allies; assesses risks to Allied populations, forces and territories; and supports CBRN defence efforts.

 - NATO conducts training and exercises designed to test interoperability and prepare forces to operate in a CBRN environment.

-NATO Allies engage in preventing the proliferation of WMD by state and non-state actors through an active political agenda of arms control, disarmament and non-proliferation.
+NATO Allies work to prevent the proliferation of WMD by state and non-state actors through an active political agenda of arms control, disarmament and non-proliferation.
 They also do this by developing and harmonising defence capabilities and, when necessary, by employing these capabilities, consistent with political decisions in support of non-proliferation objectives.
 Both political and defence elements are essential to NATO’s security.